SpaceTerran/spaceterran.github.io/_posts/2024-12-30-Mastering-Ansible-on-macOS-A-Step-by-Step-Guide.md

 ---
 title: "Mastering Ansible on macOS A Step by Step Guide"
+description: >-
+  Install Ansible on macOS with Homebrew, set up SSH key authentication to an Ubuntu server, and run your first Ansible playbook step by step.
 author: isaac
 date: 2024-12-30 07:00:00 -0700
 categories: [Automation, DevOps, System Administration, macOS, Ubuntu, HomeLab, Tutorials and Guides]